This third installment of a 7-part series about Domestic Partnership Agreements discusses separately acquired and joint property.

 Agreements between domestic partners define separate property.
 But that doesn’t mean, if either party chooses to share separate assets, trusts, or work during the relationship, the other party can’t benefit.
 The party may choose how to save or spend such funds.
 The agreement may allow each party to be generous.
 Either party may make gifts to the other, to each party’s children, or to others.

 Sometimes a party purchases property and titles it in joint names with a partner.
 When that happens, Florida law ordinarily presumes the party intends to give the other half the value of the property.
 If either party gives the other funds or property, the agreement typically would provide such gifts would become the recipient’s separate property.

 Each domestic partner retains freedom to do estate planning.
 Each person may choose to have a will and trusts.
 The person may provide upon death for the partner, children, or anyone else.
-Occasionally, to assure and provide security for a partner with less means, one partner commit to making irrevocable estate planning designations or bequests for the other.
+Occasionally, to reassure and provide security for a partner with less means, one partner may commit to making irrevocable estate planning designations or bequests for the other partner.

 Related Blog Posts